kenwer/detectorist/README.md

 # Detectorist

-A desktop application for sorting and cropping photos using machine learning for object detection.
-The main use case is to save time when cropping similar objects in large number of images.
-Imagine you're coming back from a diving session with hundreds or thousands of images of fish, and now you want to crop these to better view the fish.
-Or you're into bees and want to discard any images that don't contain bees.
+This desktop application uses machine learning for object detection to sort and crop photos.
+The main use case is to save time when cropping similar objects across a large number of images.
+For example, imagine returning from a diving session with thousands of photos of fish and wanting to quickly crop them for better viewing.
+Or, if you're into bees and want to discard any images that don't contain bees or similar looking insects.
 This niche application allows you to do that with adjustable parameters like confidence, aspect ratio, and padding.
-Detectorist features support for various image formats, including 10 bit HEIF, and Sony RAW (.arw) files.
+Detectorist supports various image formats, including JPG, PNG, BMP, 10 bit HEIF, and Sony RAW (.arw) files.

 ![Main application interface](https://github.com/user-attachments/assets/6d30d59d-a3b3-4026-844d-fc07e159d4bb)